ReactTraining/react-stdio/README.md

 ## Environment

-Your component file (and, optionally, your render file) are loaded in a node.js environment with Babel's [es2015](https://babeljs.io/docs/plugins/preset-es2015/) and [react](https://babeljs.io/docs/plugins/preset-react/) presets installed.
+Your component file (and, optionally, your render file) are loaded in a node.js environment with Babel's [es2015](https://babeljs.io/docs/plugins/preset-es2015/) and [react](https://babeljs.io/docs/plugins/preset-react/) presets already installed.
 If you need additional code transforms to run (e.g. using webpack or Browserify) you should create your bundle first and tell react-stdio to load your bundle instead of the plain component file.